Patient Information

 Following the test

-You will be free to leave the department, the test will be interpreted and a report will be typed up and sent as soon as possible to your referrer.
+You will be free to leave the building, the test will be interpreted and a report will be typed up and sent as soon as possible to your referrer.